Nabisco: Subsequent acquisitions and divestitures

-In 1999 RJR Nabisco's food and tobacco empire fell apart when they sold its international tobacco division to Japan Tobacco for $7.8 billion.
+In 1999, RJR Nabisco's food and tobacco empire fell apart when they sold its international tobacco division to Japan Tobacco for $7.8 billion.

 In 2000 Nabisco Holdings together with several investors (as Finalrealm) acquired United Biscuits, As part of the transaction, United Biscuits acquired Nabisco's European businesses and divested Far East (China, Hong Kong, and Taiwan) business to Nabisco.
-Nabisco became a leading shareholder in United Biscuits (the position that inherited by Kraft Foods until 2006).
+Nabisco became a leading shareholder in United Biscuits (the position that was inherited by Kraft Foods until 2006).
+Nabisco then sold its gum and mint business to Hershey Foods Corp. in November of this year.

 The Altria Group (formerly Philip Morris) acquired Nabisco (sans Bubble Yum which was sold to Hershey) in 2000 for about $19.2 billion.
 Philip Morris then combined Nabisco with Kraft.
 That acquisition was approved by the Federal Trade Commission subject to the divestiture of products in five areas: three Jell-O and Royal brands types of products (dry-mix gelatin dessert, dry-mix pudding, no-bake desserts), intense mints (such as Altoids), and baking powder.
 Kraft Foods, at the time also a subsidiary of Altria, merged with Nabisco.

-In 2006 Nabisco sold its Milk-Bone pet snacks to Del Monte Foods Co. for $580 million.

-Kraft Foods was spun off from Altria, taking its Nabisco subsidiary with it, in 2007.
-In January 2007 Cream of Wheat was sold to B&G Foods.
+In 2006, Nabisco sold its Milk-Bone pet snacks to Del Monte Foods Co. for $580 million.
+Altria spun-off Kraft Food along with its Nabisco subsidiary in 2007.
+In January 2007, Kraft sold Cream of Wheat to B&G Foods.

 Legal battles

 In 1997, the National Advertising Division of the Council of Better Business Bureaus became concerned with an ad campaign for Planters Deluxe Mixed Nuts.
 The initial commercial featured a man and monkey deserted on an island.
 They discover a crate of Planters peanuts and rejoice in the peanuts' positive health facts.

 Nabisco made a detailed statement describing how their peanuts were healthier than most other snack products, going as far as comparing the nutritional facts of Planters peanuts to those of potato chips, Cheddar cheese chips, and popcorn.
 Technically, the commercials complied with United States Food and Drug Administration regulations, and they were allowed to continue.
 However, as requested by the National Advertising Division, Nabisco agreed to make fat content disclosure more conspicuous in future commercials.

-The company's A1 Steak Sauce was the subject of a legal battle against a venue called Arnie's Deli in 1991.
-The delicatessen was selling and using a homemade sauce called "A2 Sauce."
-The verdict favored Nabisco.
+The company's A1 Steak Sauce was the subject of a suit filed against Arnie Kaye in US District Court on March 13, 1990.
+Kaye's delicatessen used a homemade sauce called "A2 Sauce," sold in both the International Deli and Stew Leonard's supermarkets in Westport, Connecticut.
+Summary judgement was rendered on March 18, 1991, by Judge Eginton who found in favor of Nabsico and ordered that they were entitled to recoup all profits from the sale of "A.2." sauce as well as attorney's fees.